 Livemocha was launched in 2007.
 They offer varieties of languages from all over the world.
 According to them “the Livemocha community has grown to over 16 million members from over 195 countries”.

 Frankly speaking, the numbers aren’t important because it’s not like all of them are active, though.
 However, it’s still good because you have plenty of language partners to choose from.
 All you have to do is find the active one.

 You can practice and submit your exercises and audios and basically, anyone (native speaker or user that speaks the particular language) will leave their review on it.
 They’ll review it in terms of spelling, grammar, and vocabulary.

-- You can submit your exercises in written and speak (audio).
+You can submit your exercises in written and audio.

-- The new Livemocha have included few grammars in their courses rather than just vocabulary like the old Livemocha had.
+The new Livemocha has included few grammars in their courses rather than just vocabulary like the old Livemocha had.

-Usually, it takes up to 2-3 days (in my case) and might longer than that to get a review on your exercises.
+Usually it takes up to 2-3 days (in my case) and might longer than that to get a review on your exercises.
 However, it depends on the type of feedback you want.
-Both community comments and rating are faster, though.
+Both community comments and ratings are faster though.

-You know how in certain languages like Spanish, Arabic, Korean, Chinese, etc have special alphabet characters and when doing written exercises, Livemocha don’t provide that so, it’s quite difficult which sometimes native speakers pointed that mistakes in our reviews.
+You know how certain languages like Spanish, Arabic, Korean, Chinese, etc have special alphabet characters and when doing written exercises, Livemocha doesn’t provide that.
+It’s quite difficult which sometimes native speakers pointed that mistakes in their reviews.

-However, to my surprise when I accepted the request, that has what I needed, it turned out they “simply” just want to chat.
-How naive of me to think they need my help!
-Ok, enough about that 😀
+However, to my surprise when I accepted the request that has what I needed it turned out they “simply” just want to chat.

-If there are things I forgot to mention, kindly comment it below.
+If there are things I forgot to mention kindly comment below.
 I highly appreciate that.